whisust/whisust.com/README.md

 - a Blog page, with blog articles
 - an RSS feed

+## Installation

+- Install Soupault
+- run `soupault build` in the correct dir
+- the html pages will be generated in the `$dir/build`

+- locally i've installed apache (on windows yurk) to test the .htaccess file

 ## TODO
 - [ ] Either gen the files and re-commit the build dir or find a way to do it on clevercloud